Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Methodology

 \section{Methodology}

-In this section, we introduce a social trajectory planning method framework with inherent intent expression capabilities.
-We begin with an overview of the entire left-turn trajectory planning framework, followed by an analysis of the interaction features of human drivers during left turns.
-Subsequently, we elaborate on our trajectory generation method, which incorporates intent expression.
+In this section, we present our framework for social trajectory planning.
+We begin by providing an overview of the entire framework, followed by an analysis of the left-turn trajectory characteristics of human drivers.
+Finally, our trajectory generation method is detailed.